 Consciously place your back foot

 Notice how your back foot has a tendency to collapse onto its inner edge.
 Evenly distribute the weight in your back foot into all four corners by lifting your inner arch.
-Notice how this minor adjustment in your foundation has ripple effects all the way up your back leg to the hips and core.
+Notice how this minor adjustment in your foundation has ripple effects all the way up your back leg to your hips and core, and perhaps even your breath.

 However, notice whether lifting the arms takes away from your ability to hold your foundation in your awareness.
 If so, perhaps elect NOT to lift the arms.
 Balance stability and integration with a sense of spaciousness, and even lightness.
 Stay for 5 to 10 deep, delicious breaths.
 Come out of the pose before your effort overwhelms your sense of ease.
 Observe throughout whether the changes in your foundation have changed your experience of the pose overall.
 If so, notice whether the changes are for the better.
 If they aren’t, keep experimenting.
 Return to Down Dog and repeat on your left side.